 ClearStream established a joint venture with Fort McMurray First Nation Group of Companies (FMFN Group), previously known as Christina River Enterprises (CRE), the business entity of the Fort McMurray #468 First Nation, in 2021.
-This joint venture will leverage the experience and strengths of both parties for mutual benefit and growth, and further position us as a leading service provider in the region for Heavy Equipment Operators in North Eastern Alberta.
+This joint venture will leverage the experience and strengths of both parties for mutual benefit and growth, and further position us as a leading service provider in the region for Project Management, Facility & Pipeline Constructin, Maintenance & Turnarounds, Machining, and Heavy Equipment Operators in North Eastern Alberta.
 ClearStream and FMFN Group share similar values, and we are both committed and focused on employee safety and personal growth, as well as community development in the regions we operate in.
 Together, we strive to increase training, development, and employment opportunities for the local Fort McMurray #468 community.
 Furthermore, this joint venture will enhance our service offering and enable us to better serve our clients.

 Blueberry River First Nations (BRFN)